-Since it’s grilling season, I wanted to republish the recipe for Soy-Lemon Flank Steak with Arugula, from the May 2014 issue of Martha Stewart Living that they sent me to share with you all.
+Since it’s grilling season, I wanted to once again publish the recipe for Soy-Lemon Flank Steak with Arugula, from the May 2014 issue of Martha Stewart Living that they gave me permission to share with you all.

 Making Soy-Lemon Flank Steak with Arugula is quick and easy